By Matt Ward

 These fish won’t survive long once water temperatures warm in spring, but can provide excellent table fare in the meantime.
 That being said, trout are predatory fish so do know that trout will generally lower forage populations over the winter, so be sure to provide them with plenty of fish food to minimize forage loss.

-When deciding what fish to stock, make sure that your stocking plan is developed by an experienced biologist with a solid reputation.
-Good biologists will design a stocking plan that will help you efficiently pursue your fishing goals for years to come.
+When deciding what fish to stock, make sure that your pond stocking plan is developed by an experienced biologist with a solid reputation.
+Good biologists will design a pond stocking plan that will help you efficiently pursue your fishing goals for years to come.
 When you get your stocking plan, ask if the person you hire will provide support as needed after the initial stocking.

 Ponds and lakes are dynamic environments that can experience a variety of problems that may require intervention.
 An ounce of prevention … well, you get the idea ….